-- Add the onion, green pepper, bay leaves, wine and stock to the pan.
+Add the onion, green pepper, bay leaves, wine, and beef stock or broth to the pot.

-- Return the chuck roast to the pan.
-Cover the pan and place in a preheated oven for 3½ - 4 hours.
+Return the chuck roast to the pot.
+Cover the Dutch oven and place in a preheated oven for 3½ - 4 hours.

-- Remove the pan from the oven and add the potatoes and carrots.
-Season with additional salt and pepper to taste.
+Remove the pot from the oven, and add the potatoes and carrots.
+Season with remaining salt and pepper.

 - Place the lid back on the pot and return to the oven for an additional 60 minutes, or until the potatoes and carrots are fork tender.

 Use a slotted spoon to place the meat and vegetables on a serving platter.
 Spoon the pan juices over top of the pot roast and vegetables, and serve hot.